 Our hosts, Hari and Karl

 In the course of our stay, we had a few conversations with our hosts and learned that they had moved to Virginia and bought their three acres after a restaurant they owned in Florida was lost in the aftermath of Hurricane Fay in 2008.
 They had to declare bankruptcy, losing both their business and their home.
-The couple and their two school-aged kids lived in the tiny house for more than four years and, in the process, they built a house for themselves, largely from recycled materials.
+The couple and their two children, then in elementary school, lived in the tiny house for more than four years and, in the process, they built a house for themselves, largely from recycled materials.
 When a neighbor’s barn literally fell to the ground, Karl was able to put the resulting salvage materials to good use.
 Hari put in physical labor, pulling nails from the boards.
 Living frugally, they were able to emerge from debt and they now own their land and house free and clear.
 Hari created and operated a little cottage industry for a few years, training and counseling more than 250 people to live a debt free life.
 These were heady years when she and Karl were invited to fly to New York to be on Anderson Cooper’s show and their house was featured in Ladies’ Home Journal magazine.
 Things are quieter now.
 Karl takes jobs doing renovation work on other people’s houses, Hari just took a new job for a medical equipment company, and both of their children will be grown and gone soon.
 The tiny house still stands, a monument to the family’s grit and determination.
 The rental income from it is a key piece of their debt-free financial security and it is a delightful oasis for guests.

 The lessons of the tiny house